TheTechOddBug/lon-mirror/README.md

 6. Damage-proxy scope is still small

-The current false-accept results come from 12-example and 20-example support-style miniset evaluations.
+The current false-accept results come from 12-example, 20-example, and 15-example support-style evaluations.

 They are useful as first external anchors, but still far from broad validation.